Which place is cheaper, Porto or Copenhagen?

 Both Porto and Copenhagen are popular destinations to visit in the winter with plenty of activities.
 The winter months attract visitors to Copenhagen because of the museums, the shopping scene, and the cuisine.
 Also, the museums, the shopping scene, and the cuisine are the main draw to Porto this time of year.

 The weather in Copenhagen can be very cold.
 In the winter, Copenhagen is much colder than Porto.
-Typically, the winter temperatures in Copenhagen in January are around 1°C (33°F), and Porto is about 10°C (50°F).
+Typically, the winter temperatures in Copenhagen in January average around 1°C (33°F), and Porto averages at about 10°C (50°F).

 Both Porto and Copenhagen during the spring are popular places to visit.
 The activities around the city and the natural beauty are the main draw to Copenhagen this time of year.
 Also, many travelers come to Porto for the activities around the city and the natural beauty.

 In April, Copenhagen is generally much colder than Porto.
-Temperatures in Copenhagen average around 7°C (45°F), and Porto stays around 14°C (56°F).
+Daily temperatures in Copenhagen average around 7°C (45°F), and Porto fluctuates around 14°C (56°F).

 Porto gets a good bit of rain this time of year.
 Copenhagen usually gets less rain in April than Porto.
 Copenhagen gets 42 mm (1.7 in) of rain, while Porto receives 112 mm (4.4 in) of rain this time of the year.